gcarnab/Java/swing/README.md

 # JAVA SWING TEST PROJECT

-## This is a template for a Java project with Maven
+## This is a template for a Swing Java project with Maven

 ### Making Site documentation
 Plugin used :